sahnaishaque/ECOMMERCE_SALES_ANALYSIS-/README.md

 ## Usage
 This dashboard is intended to help stakeholders quickly identify key metrics and trends in sales performance, profit margins, and product categories.
 It can be used to make data-driven decisions and strategic planning for improving sales and profitability.

-This README file provides an outline and explanation of the various components and metrics displayed in the E-Commerce Sales Analysis Dashboard.